Lots of reasons play a role in running a 5.3L Vortec engine tough. A bad pressure regulator is one of them.

 - Signs of A Bad 5.3 Vortec Fuel Pressure Regulator

-- What Are The 5.3 Vortec Fuel Pressure Regulator Symptoms?
+- List Of 5.3 Vortec Fuel Pressure Regulator Symptoms:

 - What to Do When You Detect A Bad 5.3 Vortec Fuel Pressure Regulator?